-What Can a Handyman Do in Red Lodge, Montana?
+What Can a Handyman Do Without a License in Red Lodge, Montana?

 In Montana, most “handyman” work is not regulated by a single statewide general contractor license, but many construction activities still require (1) local building permits and (2) state trade licensure for electrical, plumbing, and certain HVAC/refrigeration work.
 In Red Lodge (Carbon County), you should expect a City business license and building permits for many jobs even if you are not required to hold a state contractor license.
 A true statewide handyman-dollar exemption is not a standard Montana concept; instead, the key line is whether you are performing regulated trades or work requiring permits/inspections.